Falisz/manago/ROADMAP.md

 - Holidays
 - Job Posts and Job Locations separate models (both optionals - i.e. gastronomy or entertainment staff)
 - App Settings with configs like enabling job locations and job posts.
 - Each Shift to be also opened in a Detailed mode, when clicked in Schedule Viewer.
 It can be edited or deleted like any other resource.
 The shift can be reassigned to another person, moved to a different day or time.
 It can be also individually published or reverted to the working schedule (if there is any authored).
+Separate useShifts for this.
 ### Timesheets
 - Recorded efforts and labor - to help bill the projects.
 - Timesheets - kinds of labor reported with date, start and end time, a comment, user and a type (regulars, on-calls, on-stand-by, overtime, etc.)